 Ainvesting offers traders with different levels of knowledge, both professional and novice, to buy and sell CFDs on a huge selection of underlying financial instruments.
 The spread (difference between buy and sell prices) is different for each of the asset.
 Trader can place orders through our cutting-edge trading platform.
 The Limit Order is an amazing tool which enables the traders to set the level of risk and manage this risk effectively.

-Stop Loss Orders help trader avoid huge losses on currently open positions in case the price goes in an unexpected direction.
+Stop Loss Orders help traders avoid huge losses on currently open positions in case the price goes in an unexpected direction.
 This works for Shares, Currency Pairs, Cryptocurrencies, Commodities, or Indices.
 Stop Loss Order obliges Ainvesting to close the positionswhen or if the instrument reaches a specified price.

 Take Profit Orders help trader to secure his/her profits when there are currently open positions and the price goes in the expected direction.
-This works for Shares, Currency Pairs, Cryptocurencies, Commodity, or Indices.
-Take Profit Order oblidges Ainvesting to close the positions when or if the instrument reaches a specified price.
+The Take Profit Order obliges Ainvesting to close the positions when or if the instrument reaches a specified price.

 NOTE: In an unstable market, CFD prices can fluctuate abnormally, and therefore the actual closing price of an order might differ from the pre-set price.
 The situation is called slippage.
-Slippage happens during the extreme market volatility during unforeseen events that cannot be controlled either by the Firm or trader.
-As a result, your stop loss instructions might not be executed at the declared price (negative slippage might apply), so Stop Loss order can not guarantee loss limitation under abnormal market conditions.
+Slippage happens during the extreme market volatility during unforeseen events that cannot be controlled either by the Firm or the trader.
+As a result, your stop loss instructions might not be executed at the declared price (negative slippage might apply), so Stop Loss order cannot guarantee loss limitation under abnormal market conditions.